 Interrupts are controlled by the interrupt controller.
-The interrupt controller has two interrupt control modes and can assign interrupts other than NMI or sleep interrupt to eight priority/mask levels to enable multiple-interrupt control.
+The interrupt controller has two interrupt control modes and can assign interrupts other than NMI to eight priority/mask levels to enable multiple-interrupt control.
 The source to start interrupt exception handling and the vector address differ depending on the product.
 For details, see section 5, Interrupt Controller.